algorithmiaio/dev-center/_pages/client-guides/python.md

 ## Authentication

-Next, retrieve your API key from the Credentials tab under "My Profile" after you've logged in to [Algorithmia](https://algorithmia.com/).

-Now import the Algorithmia library and create the Algorithmia client, passing in your API key that you got from the Credentials tab found in "My Profile":
+Now import Algorithmia and create the Algorithmia client, passing in `"YOUR_API_KEY"` which will automatically pull down your API key from Algorithmia:

 {% highlight python %}
 import Algorithmia

 # Authenticate with your API key
-apiKey = '{Your API key here}'
+apiKey = "YOUR_API_KEY"
 # Create the Algorithmia client object
 client = Algorithmia.client(apiKey)
 {% endhighlight %}